 YMMV: SWAT Kats

 Alternate Character Interpretation: Despite her competence (compared to Manx, anyway) Callie sometimes seems to exist just to be the SWAT Kats' cheerleader and remind everyone how awesome they are.
 She ignores all their (admittedly mostly unintentional) screwups and constantly obstructs (or tries to obstruct) Commander Feral, who—for all his bluster—really does have the city's best interests at heart.

 Animation Age Ghetto: The show suffered from this hard, and it was ultimately killed by the attempts to break out of it.
 Some episodes make it clear the Brothers Tremblay had in mind something more complicated (and probably something that didn't involve anthropomorphic characters) when coming up with the show, and that the need to write for kids kept holding back what they could do.
-Ultimately, they pushed the line too far (such as Feral in no uncertain terms killing the Metallikats directly (if temporarily) and giving a rather irrefutable explanation as to why he did so) and Ted Turner pulled the plug on the show personally, despite its high ratings.
+Ultimately, they pushed the line too far, such as Feral in no uncertain terms killing the Metallikats directly (if temporarily) and giving a rather irrefutable explanation as to why he did so.

 Better on DVD: The Warner Archive began offering "made on demand" DVD sets in December 2010.
 While most of the episodes were not remastered or restored in any way, two episodes did receive a small boost: "The Giant Bacteria" had a deleted scene featuring a farmer being eaten by the titular monster reinserted, and "The Pastmaster Always Rings Twice" finally got its Episode Title Card back after it was absent from practically every rerun.